Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 • Plant Type: Annual (treated as a perennial in very warm climates)

 • Determinate or Indeterminate?
-Roma tomatoes are determinate, meaning they grow to a set size and then focus their energy on producing fruit.
+Roma tomatoes are determinate, meaning they grow to a set size and then focus their energy on producing fruit all at once.

 • Growth Habit: Bushy but can become quite large